Help for U.S. Citizen Victims of Crime

 • Replace a lost or stolen passport.

-• Explain financial aid options.
+• Explain financial assistance options.
 For example, aid to return to the United States.

-• If it applies, share the status of your case in the local criminal justice process.
+• If applicable, request an update from the local authorities on the status of your case in the local criminal justice process.

-• Connect you to resources for victims of crime.
+• Connect you to local, state, federal and international resources for victims of crime.

 • Provide a list of local lawyers who speak English.